privacore/helppages-findx/en/beta.md

 Finding results in a search requires the search engine robot to actually visit a website.
 As you can imagine, it will take a while before findxbot visits all the important sites on the internet.

 ###Variation in perfomance and speed
 You may also experience a variation in performance.
-This happens due to the hard work and continuous updates from the development team - and from time to time findx will even be unavailable.
+This happens due to the hard work and continuous updates from the development team.

 ##Start searching and improving the web in private
 Findx beta gives you access to search the web in private, and will not collect your personal behaviour or search history.